Constructive Interference Between Disordered Couplings Enhances Multiparty Entanglement in Quantum Heisenberg Spin Glass Models: Magnetization and classical correlators

-In this paper, the physical quantities that we study are single-site observables like magnetization, two-site observables like classical correlators, and bipartite as well as multipartite quantum correlation measures.
-For the Heisenberg Hamiltonian, that we consider here, in both ordered as well as disordered cases, the $x$ and $y$ components of the magnetization of the ground state vanish, while the $z$ component of the magnetization, $M_z^{i}=\textrm{Tr}(\sigma^z_i\rho^A_{i})$, of the single-site reduced density matrix ($\rho^{A}_{i}$) at the $i^{\textrm{th}}$ site of the ground state is in general non-vanishing.
+The physical quantities that we have studied are single-site observables like magnetization, two-site observables like classical correlators, and bipartite as well as multipartite quantum correlation measures.
+For the Heisenberg Hamiltonian, that we consider, in both ordered as well as disordered cases, the $x$ and $y$ components of the magnetization of the ground state vanish, while the $z$ component of the magnetization, $M_z^{i}=\textrm{Tr}(\sigma^z_i\rho^A_{i})$, of the single-site reduced density matrix ($\rho^{A}_{i}$) at the $i^{\textrm{th}}$ site of the ground state is in general non-vanishing.
 In the disordered case, one has to further perform a quenched averaging over the relevant variables to obtain the physically meaningful quenched averaged magnetization.
-The classical correlators between the $i^{\textrm{th}}$ and $j^{\textrm{th}}$ sites are defined as $T_{\alpha\beta}^{ij} = \textrm{Tr}(\sigma^{\alpha}_{i}\otimes\sigma^{\beta}_{j}\rho^{AB}_{ij})$ with $\alpha,\beta=x,y,z$ and $\rho^{AB}_{ij}$ being the bipartite density matrix obtained from the ground state.
-It can be shown that the off-diagonal correlators of the ground state vanish in both ordered and disordered cases \cite{vanish-off-corr}.
+The classical correlators between the $i^{\textrm{th}}$ and $j^{\textrm{th}}$ sites are defined as $T_{\alpha\beta}^{ij} = \textrm{Tr}(\sigma^{\alpha}_{i}\otimes\sigma^{\beta}_{j}\rho^{AB}_{ij})$ with $\alpha,\beta=x,y,z$ and with $\rho^{AB}_{ij}$ being the bipartite density matrix obtained from the ground state.
+It can be shown that the off-diagonal correlators of the ground state vanish in both ordered and disordered cases \cite{vanish-off-corr-1, vanish-off-corr-2, vanish-off-corr-3}.

-Let us now define a measure to quantify nearest-neighbor bipartite entanglement in the ground state of these models.
-In case of bipartite entanglement, we first find the $N$-party ground state of a given Hamiltonian, and then we trace out all the $(N-2)$ parties except two nearest-neighbor sites and subsequently consider the entanglement of that two-party state.
-In this work, we use the concurrence \cite{concurrence} as the bipartite entanglement measure.
-The concurrence, $C_{AB}$, of the nearest-neighbor bipartite state, $\rho^{AB}$, is defined as
+\textbf{Concurrence.} In case of bipartite entanglement, we first found the $N$-party ground state of a given Hamiltonian, and then we trace out all the $(N-2)$ parties except two nearest-neighbour sites and subsequently considered the entanglement of that two-party state.
+In this work, we have used the concurrence \cite{concurrence} as the bipartite entanglement measure.
+The concurrence, $C_{AB}$, of the nearest-neighbour bipartite state, $\rho^{AB}$, is defined as $C_{AB} = \textrm{max}\{0,\lambda_{1}-\lambda_{2}-\lambda_{3}-\lambda_{4}\}$, where $\lambda_{i}\, (i= 1,2,3,4)$ are the square roots of the eigenvalues of the matrix $\rho^{AB}\widetilde{\rho^{AB}}$, in decreasing order, and $\widetilde{\rho^{AB}} = (\sigma^{y}_{A}\otimes\sigma^{y}_{B}){\rho^{*}}^{AB} (\sigma^{y}_{A}\otimes\sigma^{y}_{B}$), where complex conjugation is with respect to the computational basis.
+Concurrence is a monotonically increasing function of the entanglement of formation, which in turn is defined as the average entanglement required to create the bipartite quantum state, modulo certain additivity problems \cite{concurrence}.